jundalisay/superb/content/en/research/mohammad/quran/sura-014a.md

 We cannot possibly show you any proof, except by leave of Allah.
 In Allah let the faithful put their trust.”

 12. “And why should we not trust in Allah, when He has guided us in our ways?
 We will persevere in the face of your persecution.

 And upon Allah the reliant should rely.”

-13. Those who disbelieved said to their mes- sengers, “We will expel you from our land, unless you return to our religion.”
-And their
-Lord inspired them: “We will destroy the wrongdoers.”
+13. Those who disbelieved said to their messengers, “We will expel you from our land, unless you return to our religion.”
+And their Lord inspired them: “We will destroy the wrongdoers.”

 14. “And We will settle you in the land after them.
 That is for him who fears My Majesty, and fears My threats.”

 15. And they prayed for victory, and every stubborn tyrant came to disappointment.

 {{< s v="16" >}}Beyond him lies Hell, and he will be given to drink putrid water.

 17. He will guzzle it, but he will not swallow it.
 Death will come at him from every direction, but he will not die.
-And beyond this is relent- less suffering.
+And beyond this is relentless suffering.

 18. The likeness of those who disbelieve in their Lord: their works are like ashes, in a fierce wind, on a stormy day.
 They have no control over anything they have earned.
 That is the utmost misguidance.

-19. Do you not see that Allah created the heav- ens and the earth with truth?
-If He wills, He can do away with you, and bring a new crea- tion.
+19. Do you not see that Allah created the heavens and the earth with truth?
+If He wills, He can do away with you, and bring a new creation.

 20. And that is not difficult for Allah.
 They will emerge before Allah, altogether.
-The weak will say to those who were proud,
-“We were your followers, can you protect us at all against Allah’s punishment?”
+The weak will say to those who were proud, “We were your followers, can you protect us at all against Allah’s punishment?”

 They will say, “Had Allah guided us, we would have guided you.

 It is the same for us; whether we mourn, or are patient; there is no asylum for us.”

 22. Satan will say, when the issue is settled, “Allah has promised you the promise of truth, and I promised you, but I failed you.
 I